Country of origin: Jordan

 ‘After two years of working for Schneider Electric I saw it was necessary for me to reshape sharpen my skills in management, sales and marketing, because that is the core of what I am doing.
 They are skills I have acquired, in one way or other – particularly by doing some extra courses and doing some voluntary work which helped a lot, but I still felt I needed a professional degree – and that’s why I started looking at some MBA degrees.

-As part of his extensive research, he came across Lancaster, and the Global Executive MBA running in Jordan – and was impressed both by the programme’s modular structure and by the School’s ranking: ‘To find I could study with a strong university, but still stay at home in Jordan and carry on with my work – that was a tremendous opportunity and really helped make up my mind.
+As part of his extensive research, he came across Lancaster, and the Executive MBA – and was impressed both by the programme’s modular structure and by the School’s ranking: ‘To find I could study with a strong university, but still carry on with my work in Jordan – that was a tremendous opportunity and really helped make up my mind.

 ‘The ranking in the UK and worldwide encouraged me to go forward with this University.
 At the same time, the recommendations and feedback I got were also encouraging me to go forward for Lancaster.’